auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authentication.md

 ### Authorization code grant (with or without PKCE)

-If your SDK only supports the authorization code grant, or you need an Access Token or Refresh Token, then authorization code grant (with or without [PKCE](/flows/concepts/mobile-login-flow)) can also be used to retrieve an ID Token.
-The authorization code grant includes an additional API call to exchange the code for a token which can result in additional unnecessary latency if all you need is the ID Token.
-In many cases the [hybrid flow](/api-auth/tutorials/hybrid-flow) is implemented to provide optimum access to the ID Token while still leveraging the authorization code grant workflow for the secure and safe retrieval of Access and Refresh Tokens.
+If your SDK only supports the Authorization Code grant, or you need an Access Token or Refresh Token, then Authorization Code grant (with or without [PKCE](/flows/concepts/mobile-login-flow)) can also be used to retrieve an ID Token.
+The Authorization Code grant includes an additional API call to exchange the code for a token which can result in additional unnecessary latency if all you need is the ID Token.
+In many cases the [hybrid flow](/api-auth/tutorials/hybrid-flow) is implemented to provide optimum access to the ID Token while still leveraging Authorization Code grant workflow for the secure and safe retrieval of Access and Refresh Tokens.

 ## Keep reading